-According to Anfavea, this year 218.320 bi-fuel cars were manufactured in the country and 35.497 alcohol.
-In 2005, half a million flex fuel cars, all brands will be sold in the country.
+According to Anfavea, this year, 218.320 bi-fuel cars were manufactured in the country and 35.497 to alcohol.
+In 2005, half a million fuel flex cars, all brands combined, will be sold in the country.

-It's still very little compared to the years when 1980 90% of the cars produced in Brazil were working to alcohol.
-But at the time, the producers preferred to destine sugar cane to sugar production for export, causing a supply crisis.
+This is still very little compared to the 1980 years when 90% of the cars produced in Brazil were powered by alcohol.
+But at the time, producers preferred to use sugar cane for sugar production for export, causing a supply crisis.

-Now, with this flexible system, users no longer suffer from lack of any fuel, betting automakers, especially the alternative also exists of gas.
+Now, with this flexible system, the user will no longer suffer from the lack of one or the other fuel, bet the automakers, especially since there is also the alternative of gas.

 "We are at the beginning of the end of the oil era," says Roslaino Fernandes, vice president of the Latin American Gas Association.

-Brazil has the second world fleet of vehicles using natural gas (CNG) vehicles with 770.000, behind Argentina who 1,2 million (13% of the fleet).
-The economy is almost 60% compared to gasoline, according to Francisco Barros, manager of the gas department vehicular Ipiranga.
+Brazil has the world's second largest fleet of vehicles using natural gas (NGV), with 770.000 vehicles, behind Argentina which has 1,2 million (13% of the fleet).
+The economy is close to 60% compared to gasoline, according to Francisco Barros, manager of Ipiranga's vehicular gas department.

-In September the gasoline engine conversion gas engine increased 15% in Brazil and 52% in Rio, according to the Brazilian Petroleum Institute.
-In Rio, 80% of the fleet of taxis 35.000 already use gas, according to the union of Taxis.
+In September the conversion of gasoline engine to gas engine increased by 15% in Brazil and 52% in Rio, according to the Brazilian Petroleum Institute.
+In Rio, 80% of the fleet of 35.000 taxis are already operating on gas, according to the taxis union.

-While the current NGV fleet represents 3,3% of the country, the predictions are that we will reach 1,7 million vehicles in at least 2009 or 7% of all automobiles.
+While the current CNG fleet represents 3,3% of the country's total, the predictions are that 1,7 million vehicles will be reached in 2009 at least, ie 7% of total automobiles.